josefnpat/showmepico8/readme.md

 Required: `apt-get install imagemagick g++ gcc make ruby-dev git xdotool tmux unzip xorg`

-Optional: `tig vim openssh-server sudo`
+Optional: `apt-get install tig vim openssh-server sudo`

 5. Clone the git repo (I used `/root/repos/showmepico8/, dotdata should be at `/root/repos/showmepico8/.git`)
 6. Download and unpack pico8 into the correct location (`/root/pico-8/`, bin should be at `/root/pico-8/pico8`)